Professor Sharon Mavin

 - Grandy G, Simpson R, Mavin S. What we can learn from de-valued and marginalised work/research.
 Qualitative Research in Organisations and Management: An International Journal 2015, 10(4), 344-349.

 - Mavin S, Williams J, Bryans P, Patterson N. 'Woman as Project': Key issues for Women Who Want to Get On.
 In: Broadbridge AM; Fielden SL, ed.
 Handbook of gendered careers in management: Getting in, getting on, getting out.
-Cheltenham: Edward Elgar, 2015, pp.305-321.
+Cheltenham, UK: Edward Elgar, 2015, pp.305-321.

 - Grandy G, Mavin S. Emotion management as struggle in dirty work: the experiences of exotic dancers.
 International Journal of Work Organisation and Emotion 2014, 6(2), 131-154.